 K10 can usually invoke protection operations such as snapshots within a cluster without requiring additional credentials.
-While this might be sufficient if you are running in some of (but not all) the major public clouds and if you are limiting actions to a single cluster, it is not sufficient for essential operations such as performing real backups, enabling cross-cluster and cross-cloud application migration, and enabling DR of the K10 system itself.
+While this might be sufficient if K10 is running in some of (but not all) the major public clouds and if actions are limited to a single cluster, it is not sufficient for essential operations such as performing real backups, enabling cross-cluster and cross-cloud application migration, and enabling DR of the K10 system itself.

 To enable these actions that span the lifetime of any one cluster, K10